ehodu/ehodu/README.md

 # Hello!

 Welcome to my profile!
-At the moment, I'm a Information Systems student at the Minas Gerais Federal Institute of Education, Science and Technology.
+At the moment, I'm a Information Systems student at the Minas Gerais Federal Institute of Education, Science and Technology - Brazil.

 My skills: